martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive Services in Action.md

 * Faces: Gender, age and camera angle
 * Emotions: Emotion
 * Emotion with face detect: (need to research what this does)
-* Tags: Uses Computer Vision api to tag the image (show it several random objects)
+* Tags: Uses Computer Vision api to tag the image (show it props like stuffed teddy, scissors, coffee cup)
 * Celebrities: Point camera at the Celebs.pdf

 ## Sentimental